makrai/notes/jones2109-massively-multiling-anal.md

 ## 6.2 Feature Search and Ablation

-### Exhaustive Feature Selection.
-We look at the optimal set of lang-pair-spec
+### Exhaustive Feature Selection

 ### Single-step Regression.
-To appraise the marginal contribution of each feature
+To appraise the marginal contribution of each feat

 ## 6.3 Controlling for Training Data